Achieving Health Equity Among Diverse Older Adults (AHEAD)

 Additionally, we are interested in the use of computerized records to facilitate transitions of care from one setting to another.
 Beyond the interest in improving communication and health information exchange, we reflect interests in telemedicine and computerized assessment/biotechnology advancements, such as monitoring vital signs, laboratory testing, and imaging from remote locations.

-Chair: Ariba Khan, MD; Niharika Suchak, MBBS, MHS, FACP
+Co-Chairs: Ariba Khan, MD & Niharika Suchak, MBBS, MHS, FACP

 Mission: To bring together AGS members who have an interest in the development of international initiatives in geriatrics care and education.
 As our global older adult population continues to grow, we will see an increasing demand for health and social-service systems tailored to older adult needs.